mlochbaum/BQN/problems.md

 The other drawback of Min (`∧`) and Max (`∨`) is that the symbols are counterintuitive, but I have found a way to remember them: consider the graph of variables `a←x` and `b←¬x` for x from 0 to 1: two crossed lines.
 Now the graph of `a∧b` is a caret shape and `a∨b` is a vee.

 ### Acting on windows can be awkward
-When taking Windows along more than one axis, acting on the resulting array requires the Rank operator, duplicating either the right argument rank or (negated) left argument length.
+When taking Windows along more than one axis, acting on the resulting array requires the Rank modifier, duplicating either the right argument rank or (negated) left argument length.
 A nested Windows would only require Each.

 ### Group doesn't include trailing empty groups
 But there are workarounds, described in [its documentation](doc/group.md). dzaima has suggested allowing a single extra element in the index argument to specify the result shape.
 Another possibility is for the result prototype to be specified to allow overtaking.